Wilfred/wilfred.github.com/_posts/2017-04-27-remacs-talk-transcript.markdown

 requires fewer lines of code per feature, the vast majority of Emacs functionality is written in elisp.

-There's still a lof of C here.
+There's still a lot of C here.
 There's the C code itself, the header files, and build scripts supporting it.

 This view is slightly misleading, however.
 C code doesn't have a